Grief: unfinished hurt

 No wonder there is a crisis going on among men.
 Domestic violence, moral aggression, sexual immoralities, mental health issues and suicide are the fruit of a lack of grief work.
 It becomes the only way the pain can be released.
 The shame in accepting there is pain is so embarrassing, that we (men) find it better to hide through aggression - considered a more masculine action - until the moment everything is lost and there is nothing but darkness.

 Felipe Oliveira provides counselling to let men grieving.
-Click here to know more about his work.
-Or, please, continue reading this short article about grief work among men that can lead to Authentic Masculinity.
+Click here to know more about his work .
+Or, please, continue reading about grief work among men that can lead to Authentic Masculinity.